api3dao/old-api3-docs/docs/ois/v1.1/ois.md

 ### 5.5. `parameters`

 [<InfoBtnBlue/>](/airnode/v0.7/grp-providers/guides/build-an-airnode/api-integration.md#parameters)
-(Optional) A list of objects that specify Airnode endpoint parameters that map to an particular API operation's parameters.
-Each object has the following
+(Required) A list of objects that specify Airnode endpoint parameters that map to an particular API operation's parameters.
+While required, the `parameters` array can be empty.
+Each object has the following elements:
-elements:

 - `operationParameter`
 - `name`